jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

         )

-  and I get a :ref:`TypeError` in the terminal
+  the terminal shows a :ref:`TypeError`

   .. code-block:: python